Blockade of the Gaza Strip: Movement of people

 Because of the widespread violence within Israel during the Second Intifada that began in September 2000, Israel closed all entry points between Israel and the Palestinian territories, including the Gaza Strip, and closed the Gaza International Airport.
 On 9 October 2001, all movement of people and goods between Israel and the Palestinian territories was halted, and a complete internal closure came into effect on 14 November 2001.

 Palestinian workers wait at the Erez Crossing to enter the Gaza Strip, July 2005.

 The Intifada came to an end in February 2005, and Israel forces and settlers left the Gaza Strip by 1 September 2005 as part of Israel's unilateral disengagement plan.
 To improve the movement of people and economic activity in the Gaza Strip, Israel and the PA on 15 November 2005 signed an "Agreement on Movement and Access" (AMA).
 The AMA provided for the reopening of the Rafah crossing with Egypt, which was to be monitored by the PA and the European Union.
 Only people with Palestinian identity cards or foreign nationals, subject to Israeli oversight, were to be permitted to cross.
-In mid-November 2005, Israel started allowing some workers and traders to enter Israel via the Erez crossing, if they had Israeli-issued permits; however, until 21 January 2006, the crossing was open on less than 50% of working days on average.
+In mid-November 2005, Israel started allowing some workers and traders to enter Israel via the Erez crossing, if they had Israeli-issued permits, but until 21 January 2006, the crossing was open on less than 50% of working days on average.